seqafrica/slurm-goodies/README.md

 ## Background

-Slurm lacks native support for some "higher level" functions that are daily chores for bioinformaticians:
+Slurm lacks native support for some higher level functions that are daily chores for bioinformaticians:

  * Iterate a batch job over a collection of inputs (e.g. fasta files)